 When I was a high school Freshman, I chose Latin as an elective.
 It was one of the best subjects I selected, because Latin introduced me to learning a new language, ancient culture, and helped me in studying and learning other languages, especially English.

 After taking Latin for two years in high school, I enrolled in Spanish when I was a Junior.
-I wasn't really interested in developing listening and speaking skills.
-Spanish was chosen as an elective, because I knew that as a Romance language it was very close to Latin and easy to learn.
+I wasn't interested in developing listening and speaking skills.
+Spanish was chosen as an elective because I knew that as a Romance language it was very close to Latin and easy to learn.

 Although reading and writing skills were emphasized during my two years of Spanish, I did get to apply my limited knowledge of Spanish listening and speaking on one occasion.
 On a trip to a lake with my parents, I met a young Mexican boy and was able to strike up a conversation in Spanish.
-You can imagine how excited I was to be able to use Spanish as a communicative tool.
+You can imagine how excited I was to be able to use Spanish as a communicative tool!

 During my college undergraduate years, I elected to sign up for three semesters of German.
-I did this for two primary reasons: one, to satisfy a foreign language requirement needed for a Bachelor of Science degree; and two, a reading knowledge of German was needed for any student like me who was planning to do graduate work in chemisty.
+I did this for two primary reasons: one, to satisfy a foreign language requirement needed for a Bachelor of Science degree; and two, a reading knowledge of German was needed for any student like me who was planning to do graduate work in chemistry.

 My three semesters of German were solely devoted to learning vocabulary and developing reading knowledge.
 During the third semester, more German history and culture was introduced.
 There was no emphasis at all on listening and speaking.